punctuationmarks/IMPD-Data-Analysis/Shiny/IMPD_Data_2014_2019/About/AboutTheData.md

 The data was extremely messy, and I have been reaching out for clarification on some of the data points.
 *see Outliers for the reasoning behind that needed clarification (coming soon)*

+- About the UoF data
+There were  73,083 incidents of use of force by the IMPD on the local population.
+This number does not mean there were 73,083 individual citizens having use of force physically applied to them, but 73,083 incidents of use of force.
+Each 'indcident' is one single use of force from one officer to one citizen.
+60,613 incidents resulted in arrest, 2,794 incidents did not result in an arrest.

 ### Citizen Complaints on IMPD Officers
 -Brief analysis of data: 1 officer was 'Coached/Mentored',